 According to Fairclough (1995), production, distribution and consumption of text are known as discursive practice.
 This level of analysis examines how language is used within specific communities, groups, or contexts.
 It looks at patterns, conventions, and recurring themes in communication.
-It includes genre and register, linguistic reportire, norms and conventions and cultural influences.
-Fairclough (1995) states that linguistic and intertextual analysis of texts "provides a solid and more tangible analytical grounding for the identification of moves and strategies" (p.
+It includes genre and register, lingusitic reportire, norms and conventions and cultural influences.
+Fairclough (1995) states that lingustic and intertextual analysis of texts ,,provides a solid and more tangible analytical grounding for the identification of moves and strategies" (p.
 202).
 Intertextuality refers to the ways in which texts refer to, draw upon, and interact with other texts.
-Analysis at this level involves recognizing patterns of intertextuality within a discourse community.
-It examines how certain texts are repeatedly referenced, quoted, or alluded to in the communication practices of a particular group. "...participants in any discourse operate on the basis of assumptions about previous (series of) discourses the current one is connected to, and their assumptions determine what can be taken as a given, alluded to, disagreed with..."
+Analysis at this level involves recognizing patterns of intertextuality within a discourse communication practices of a particular group. ,...participants in any discourse operate on the basis of assumptions about previous (series of) discourses the current one is connected to, and their assumptions determine what can be taken as a given, alluded to, disagreed with..."
 (2001, p.
 145).
 Certain genres, such as advertising, may be heavily influenced by the use of specific intertextual references or conventions.